 Modern Forehand Drills -Include competition drills weekly.

-- Compete in groundstroke games
+- Compete in groundstroke games to test your strengths and weaknesses

-- Hit a friendly feed to your opponent. (send ball to opponent’s strike zone.)
+- Hit a friendly feed to your opponent. (send ball to opponent’s strike zone)

 - The point starts when the opponent returns your feed over the net (feed return cannot be the winner)

-- Opponent feeds next point
+- Alternate feeds

 - Keep track of the score and play a game to 11 wins by 2.

 - Place a fitness wager on the game for added pressure.
-(50 jumping jacks)
+(50 jumping jacks).

 - Compete in practice matches against opponents: